 I am VP, editor in chief at Basic Books, where I’ve worked since 2015.
-I acquire and publish primarily in history.
-Books I’ve edited and published include the New York Times bestsellers Slouching Towards Utopia, by Brad DeLong, and Myth America, edited by Kevin Kruse and Julian Zelizer; Martha S. Jones’s Vanguard, winner of the Los Angeles Times Book Prize in History; Walter Johnson’s The Broken Heart of America, a NBCC Award finalist; and Jonathan Metzl’s Dying of Whiteness, winner of the RFK Book Award.
-Other highlights in US history include Peniel E. Joseph’s The Third Reconstruction and The Sword and the Shield, Erika Lee’s America for Americans, and Alice Baumgartner’s South to Freedom.
-Highlights in world history include Martyn Rady’s The Habsburgs; Roderick Beaton’s The Greeks; Marc David Baer’s The Ottomans, and Edward J. Watts’s Mortal Republic.
-I also publish selectively in politics and law; highlights include Jonathan Sacks’s Morality, Dorothy Roberts’s Torn Apart, and Laurence Tribe and Joshua Matz’s To End a Presidency.
+I acquire and publish primarily in history, and selectively in politics and law.
+Books I’ve edited and published include the New York Times bestsellers Slouching Towards Utopia, by Brad DeLong, and Myth America, edited by Kevin Kruse and Julian Zelizer; Jefferson Cowie’s Freedom’s Dominion, winner of the Pulitzer Prize in History; Martha S. Jones’s Vanguard, winner of the Los Angeles Times Book Prize in History; Walter Johnson’s The Broken Heart of America, a finalist for the National Book Critics Circle Award; Peniel E. Joseph’s The Third Reconstruction and Jonathan Metzl’s Dying of Whiteness, both winners of the RFK Book Award; and Marc David Baer’s The Ottomans, shortlisted for the Wolfson History Prize.
+Other highlights in US history include Erika Lee’s America for Americans and Alice Baumgartner’s South to Freedom.
+Other highlights in world history include Martyn Rady’s The Habsburgs; Roderick Beaton’s The Greeks; and Edward J. Watts’s Mortal Republic, and in politics and law, Jonathan Sacks’s Morality, Dorothy Roberts’s Torn Apart, and Laurence Tribe and Joshua Matz’s To End a Presidency.

 Previously, from 2011 through 2015, I worked at Harvard University Press, where I acquired and edited a number of prizewinning books, among them Elizabeth Hinton’s From the War on Poverty to the War on Crime and Matthew Karp’s This Vast Southern Empire.